-The following information elements are used to validate the URI by recreating the URI Signature.
+The following information elements are used to validate the URI by recreating the URI Signature and/or calculate a new Signed Token.

-- Version (VER) [optional] An integer used for identifying the version of URI signing method.
-If this Information Element is not present in the URI Signing Package Attribute, the default version is 1. - o Key ID (KID) [optiona] A string used for obtaining the key (e.g. database lookup, URI reference) which is needed to validate the URI signature. - o Hash Function (HF) [optional] A string used for identifying the hash function to compute the URI signature with HMAC.
-If this Information Element is not present in the URI Signing Package Attribute, the default hash function is SHA-256. - Digital Signature Algorithm (DSA) [optional] Algorithm used to calculate the Digital Signature.
-If this Information Element is not present in the URI Signing Package Attribute, the default is EC-DSA.
+- Version (VER) [optional] An 8-bit unsigned integer used for identifying the version of URI signing method.
+If this Information Element is not present in the Signed URI or Signed Token, the default version is 1. - Key ID (KID) [optional] A string used for obtaining the key (e.g. database lookup, URI reference) which is needed to validate the URI Signature.
+The KID and KID_NUM information elements MUST NOT be present in the same Signed URI or Signed Token. - Numerical Key ID (KID_NUM) [optional] A 64-bit unsigned integer used as an optional alternative for KID.
+The KID and KID_NUM information elements MUST NOT be present in the same Signed URI or Signed Token. - o Hash Function (HF) [optional] A string used for identifying the hash function to compute the URI signature with HMAC.
+If this Information Element is not present in the Signed URI or Signed Token, the default hash function is SHA-256. - Digital Signature Algorithm (DSA) [optional] Algorithm used to calculate the Digital Signature.
+If this Information Element is not present in the Signed URI or Signed Token, the default is EC-DSA. - O URI Signing Cookie Flag (USCF) [optional] The presence of this flag indicates the URI Signing Information Elements contents of the URI Signing Package Attribute are communicated via the Cookie header of the HTTP request instead of via the query string component of the URI. - o Expiration Time Setting (ETS) [optional] An 16-bit unsigned integer (in seconds) used for setting the value of the Expiry Time information element in newly generated Signed Tokens in case a chain of Signed Tokens is used.

 The Version Information Element indicates which version of URI signing scheme is used (including which attributes and algorithms are supported).
 The present document specifies Version 1.
-If the Version attribute is not present in the Signed URI, then the version is obtained from the CDNI metadata, else it is considered to have been set to the default value of 1.
+If the Version attribute is not present in the Signed URI or Signed Token, then the version is obtained from the CDNI metadata, else it is considered to have been set to the default value of 1.
 More versions may be defined in the future.

-The Key ID Information Element is used to retrieved the key which is needed as input to the algorithm for validating the Signed URI.
+The Key ID Information Element is used to retrieved the key which is needed as input to the algorithm for validating the Signed URI or Signed Token.
 The method used for obtaining the actual key from the reference included in the Key ID Information Element is outside the scope of this document.
+Instead of using the KID element, which is a string, it is possible to use the KID_NUM element for numerical Key identifiers instead.
+The KID_NUM element is a 64-bit unsigned integer.
+In cases where numerical KEY IDs are used, it is RECOMMENDED to use KID_NUM instead of KID.

 The Hash Function Information Element indicates the hash function to be used for HMAC-based message digest computation.
-The Hash Function

-Information Element is used in combination with the Message Digest Information Element defined in section Section 2.3.
+The Hash Function Information Element is used in combination with the Message Digest Information Element defined in section Section 3.3.

 The Digital Signature Algorithm Information Element indicates the digital signature function to be in the case asymmetric keys are used.
-The Digital Signature Algorithm Information Element is used in combination with the Digital Signature Information Element defined in section Section 2.3.
+The Digital Signature Algorithm Information Element is used in combination with the Digital Signature Information Element defined in section Section 3.3.